mnbnkr/duelyst.gg-improvements/card-text/notes_on_changes.md

 - maybe Dispel: Removes all applied buffs permanently, and suppresses all effects from the target minion or space for 2 turns.

-- Provoke already strong, should allow activating Abilities.

 - maybe Devour keyword.

 <br>

-notes to self: "Turn a space ..", Shadow Creep, Mana Spring tile,
+notes to self: "Turn a space ..", Shadow Creep, Mana Spring tile, Nature's Confluence, Invulnerable, (Target enemy minions instead of Choosing? also avoid using Choose in general, it's implicit),

 <br>